jbrpriv/ChatSystem-CSharp/README.md

 - Open the solution in **Visual Studio**

 ### 2. MySQL Configuration
-- Run the SQL file named [`mysqlConfiguration.sql`](mysqlConfiguration.sql) included in the project root
+- Run the SQL file named [`mysqlConfiguration.sql`]'mysqlConfiguration.sql' included in the project root
   - It will automatically create the required **database** and **tables**
 - Ensure your MySQL server is running and accessible